“When was the last time you actually used your Telco SIM CARDS to make phone calls or send text messages?”

 The reason for this trend is simple: millennials simply don’t have time for outdated technology anymore.

 Ever since the emergence of VoIP (Voice over Internet Protocol) apps such as Whatsapp, Viber, Line, Messenger, Skype etc, people have opted to use the Internet over their cellular phone plan when it comes to contacting people.

-Internet-based communication is simple, easy, and costs much cheaper, mostly due to the widespread availability of prepaid/postpaid local data plans and Wi-Fi hotspots everywhere.
+Internet-based communication is simple, easy, and costs much cheaper, mostly due to the widespread availability of prepaid/postpaid local data plans and Wi-Fi everywhere.

 “Why should I pay for phone calls, when I could just call people for free through Skype?”

 Whether you want to admit it or not, the traditional phone business is slowly dying out, and in the future, so will SIM cards.

 Data is the mainstream; soon all virtual communication will be executed purely through the internet.
 People will be living in a world that is built around data networks.

 So what will be the future after SIM cards?
 Our best guess would be the embedded SIMs.

 Embeded SIMs (eSIMs)